EliottDautreppe/LLM-Interview/README.md

 ## Launch

-To launch the Tkinter version: launch script `interface.py` in folder `tkinter`
+To launch the Tkinter version: launch script `interface.py` in folder `tkinter`.
+To exit the program, control-c in the console.

-To launch the Streamlit version: `streamlit run testing_tts.py` in directory `streamlit`
+To launch the Streamlit version: `streamlit run app.py` in directory `streamlit`.
+To stop the server, control-c in the console.

 ## Dummy files